Distinguished Engineer and Vice President of Technology, IBM Corporation

 Inducted in 2012

-Dr. Martin earned a Ph.D. in Mathematics from the Johns Hopkins University.
-She began her research career at the Los Alamos National Laboratory, where she conducted the first comprehensive analysis of the scientific workload and its relationship to the performance of supercomputers.
-In 1984, Dr. Martin joined IBM as a Research Staff Member at the Thomas J. Watson Research Center to continue her research into supercomputer performance evaluation and measurement.
-She was appointed a Senior Technical Staff Member in 1993, and elected to the IBM Academy in 1997.
-Dr. Martin is currently a member of the Academy's Technology Council.
+Joanne earned a PhD in mathematics from Johns Hopkins University.
+She began her research career at the Los Alamos National Laboratory where she conducted the first comprehensive analysis of the scientific workload and its relationship to the performance of supercomputers.